We have you covered for TK – 6th Grade!

 We’ve written a guide for parents.
 Just register the parents as Docents, and they can participate just like on-site docents.

 Got Distance Learners?

-A Docent can fire up Zoom, Google Classroom, or any other screen sharing tool from anywhere.
+A Docent can fire up Zoom, Google Meets, or any other screen sharing tool from anywhere.
 Share the browser window, and all the kids who are logged-in can see the art.
 It’s really not much different than a projector, except the art looks even better!

 During these unusual times, students need art more than ever!
 We hope that the experience of the Art Docent Program has brought joy to them in earlier grades, but…

 If you are new to the Program, Welcome!